 Oberlin has operated a public water supply since 1887.
 Today, the City Water Division maintains over 40 miles of water line and operates a 2.25 million gallon a day water treatment facility serving nearly 3,000 homes and businesses.
 The treatment plant is located at 43885 Parsons Road, along the Black River.
 The river supplies most of the water to the plant, supplemented by the Oberlin reservoir and two elevated storage tanks.
 The plant is Ohio EPA-licensed to treat 2.25 million gallons per day and operates 24 hours a day, 365 days a year.

 The high quality drinking water produced by Oberlin consistently meets all water quality regulations.
-For more information, click on the following link to review the Water Quality Report for 2013.
+For more information, click on the following link to review the Oberlin Water Report (2016 data)

 The treatment process is broken into many steps to produce premium quality drinking water, including: coagulation using aluminum sulfate and settling to remove particles; softening using lime and soda ash to remove calcium and magnesium which contribute to water hardness; disinfection using chlorine to kill harmful microorganisms; filtration using dual media filters to remove fine particles; fluoridation for dental protection; corrosion control using phosphate; and taste & odor control with powered activated carbon.
 The water is softened to approximately 160/mg/1 or 9.3 gpg and has a fluoride level of 1 mg/l.
 Additional water quality information is available by contacting the plant at (440) 775-7290.

 The Oberlin Water Department will be flushing the City’s water mains to test fire hydrants and improve

 water quality.
 This maintenance work usually occurs in the month of July.

 To minimize inconvenience to the City’s water customers, most of the water main flushing will be performed between the hours of 10:00 pm and 6:00 am; but, as required, flushing may continue during daytime hours.